chaya-tn/Revision_MKT_Innovation/Revision_MKT_Innovation.md

 - conservative: late majority customers // Mainstream Market

-Then how to cross the chasm?
+**Then how to cross the chasm?**
 - why to attack early adopters first, to get first recommendation
 - focus initial target market (with compelling reason to buy), start from small market to become dominant player
 - develop the whole-products that will facilitate the process of cross the chasm
 - define the battle (about competition) what is your differentiation, how you compare to competitors

-Tips: Explain why chasm is here, who is the visionary in specific example, who are the customer in initial market, what is compelling reason to buy, how to develop the whole-product e.g. B2C: MP3 player until iPod came
+_Tips_: Explain why chasm is here, who is the visionary in specific example, who are the customer in initial market, what is compelling reason to buy, how to develop the whole-product e.g. B2C: MP3 player until iPod came

 ---